matuck/TPBTorFeedHandler/README.md

 TPBTorFeedHandler
 =================

-Helps TorFeed Process files rss feeds from The Pirate Bay rss items must be in format of
+This is now depricated and no longer used unless you are using TorFeed 2.0 Helps TorFeed Process files rss feeds from The Pirate Bay rss items must be in format of
 ```